 STATUS: In distribution.
-The Landline Detective is available on Amazon Prime Video (in the U.S. and the U.K.), on YBS’ own online movie platform, Serenergy, the Roku TV channel, All Hawaii TV, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platforms, Tubi, Xumo, Popsy on Plex, Filmocracy, Hoopla, The Timeless Network, Mometu, TCL, Stash TV on YouTube, Stash TV, Box Brazil Play, Nuclear Home Video, Rewarded TV, Reveel, Cineverse, Play Now Media, YouTube Movies & TV (Free with Ads), and The Roku Channel.
-With respect to Amazon Prime Video, Filmhub has an agreement with Amazon which allows all movies accepted to be available to numerous countries.
-These countries appear below in a screen shot of Filmhub’s channels page.
+The Landline Detective is available on Amazon (in the U.S. and the U.K.), on YBS’ own online movie platform, Serenergy, the Roku TV channel, All Hawaii TV, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platforms, Tubi, Xumo, Popsy on Plex, Filmocracy, Hoopla, The Timeless Network, Mometu, TCL, Stash TV on YouTube, Stash TV, Box Brazil Play, Future Today, Nuclear Home Video, Rewarded TV, Reveel, Cineverse, Play Now Media, YouTube Movies & TV (Free with Ads), and The Roku Channel.

 The Landline Detective was also accepted into the online Lift-Off Global Network 2020 Paris Film Festival, 2020 Sydney Film Festival, and 2020 Melbourne Film Festival.*

 *Note: Lift-Off’s Film Festivals, like all other film festivals, are usually screened in theaters in the host city with attendees who watch all the films as well as attend pre and post festival activities.
 Due to the pandemic of 2020 these festivals were screened solely online.